 Support and resistance play a huge role in trading.
 As a result, you can determine the relative strength index calculation in regards to where support and resistance map out.

 Technical analysis, candlesticks and patterns all work hand in hand to give you a clear picture of potential moves.
 However nothing is 100% certain.
-Take our stock market courses to learn more about implementing these trading tools into your strategy.
+Take our online trading courses to learn more about implementing these trading tools into your strategy.

 The RSI calculation is a technical indicator used to map out overbought and oversold areas.
 This can result in a pullback, reversal or trend confirmation.This indicator works best within a strong trend.